Steam-Trender/Steam-Trender-Frontend/steam-trender/public/content/privacy.md

 While we do not collect personal information, SteamTrender uses cookies and similar technologies to improve your experience on our site.
 A cookie is a small data file stored on your device that helps us recognize you during future visits.

 -   **Types of Cookies We Use:** SteamTrender may use session cookies and persistent cookies.
 Session cookies expire when you close your browser, while persistent cookies remain on your device for a set period of time or until you delete them.
--   **Why We Use Cookies**:\*\* We use cookies solely to ensure the proper functionality of our website (e.g., keeping track of user preferences such as language settings).
+-   **Why We Use Cookies**: We use cookies solely to ensure the proper functionality of our website (e.g., keeping track of user preferences such as language settings), we do not use any personal information.
 -   **Managing Cookies:** You can choose to manage or disable cookies through your browser settings.
 Please note that disabling cookies may affect your ability to use some features of SteamTrender.

 ## 4. Third-Party Links